Pipeline: Ammonia

+Until damaged during the Russian invasion of Ukraine, the Russian–Ukrainian Transammiak line was the longest ammonia pipeline in the world, at 2,500 km.
+It connected the TogliattiAzot facility in Russia to the exporting Black Sea-port of Odesa in Ukraine.

 Alcohol fuels

 Pipelines have been used for transportation of ethanol in Brazil, and there are several ethanol pipeline projects in Brazil and the United States.
 The main problems related to the transport of ethanol by pipeline are its corrosive nature and tendency to absorb water and impurities in pipelines, which are not problems with oil and natural gas.
 Insufficient volumes and cost-effectiveness are other considerations limiting construction of ethanol pipelines.

 In the US minimal amounts of ethanol are transported by pipeline.
 Most ethanol is shipped by rail, the main alternatives being truck and barge.
 Delivering ethanol by pipeline is the most desirable option, but ethanol's affinity for water and solvent properties require the use of a dedicated pipeline, or significant cleanup of existing pipelines.

 Coal and ore

 Slurry pipelines are sometimes used to transport coal or ore from mines.
 The material to be transported is closely mixed with water before being introduced to the pipeline; at the far end, the material must be dried.
 One example is a 525 km slurry pipeline which is planned to transport iron ore from the Minas-Rio mine (producing 26.5 million tonnes per year) to the Port of Açu in Brazil.
 An existing example is the 85 km Savage River Slurry pipeline in Tasmania, Australia, possibly the world's first when it was built in 1967.
 It includes a 366 m bridge span at 167 m above the Savage River.